UofT-DSI/applying_statistical_concepts/05_instructional_team/markdown_slides/4_classification.md

 -   It does not work for a qualitative response variable with more than 2 classes.

--   With 2 classes, the probability estimates are not meaningful.
+-   The probability estimates are not meaningful.

 ---